 Land ownership within the watershed is mixed and patterns are variable depending on location.
 Private land dominates the watershed’s lower section, below the confluence of the Cloquet River, and the upper section, along the base of the Giants Range.
 Tribal land, owned by the Fond du Lac Band of Lake Superior Chippewa, is located primarily in the lower portion of the watershed.
 State and county government are the primary landowners in the Cloquet and Whiteface watersheds and the middle portion of the St. Louis watershed.
 The federal government is the main landowner of the headwaters region of all three major rivers within the watershed.
 The St. Louis River’s immediate riparian corridor of the mainstem has a high percentage of privately owned land.

-In 1987, concerns over environmental quality conditions prompted the designation of the lower St. Louis River as one of 43 Great Lakes Areas of Concern (AOCs).
-This includes the segment from Cloquet to Lake Superior.
+In 1987, concerns over environmental quality conditions prompted the designation of the lower St. Louis River as an Area of Concern (AOC); this includes the segment from Cloquet to Lake Superior.
 As a part of the AOC program, a tremendous amount of work is being accomplished on the lower St. Louis River and estuary by the MPCA Great Lakes Program.
-Learn more: St. Louis River Area of Concern

 Duluth Urban Area Watershed